Attractor properties of non-reversible dynamics w.r.t invariant Gibbs measures on the lattice: Entropy decay under time-discrete and time-continuous interacting systems

 Consider translation-invariant probability measures $\mu$ and $\nu$ on the configuration space $\{1,\dots,q\}^{\Z^d}$ equipped with the usual product topology and the Borel sigma-algebra.
 For a finite set of sites $\L\subset\Z^d$ define the \textit{local relative entropy} via

 and the \textit{relative entropy density} via

 where $\L$ runs over hypercubes centered at the origin, whenever the limit exists.
-We use notations like $\o_\L:=\{\s\in\{1,\dots,q\}^{\Z^d}: 1_{\o_\L}(\s)=1\}$, $\o_\D\o_{\L\setminus\D}:=\o_\D\cap\o_{\L\setminus\D}$ etc.
+We use notations like $\o_\L:=\{\s\in\{1,\dots,q\}^{\Z^d}: 1_{\o_\L}(\s)=1\}$, $\o_\D\o_{\L\setminus\D}:=\o_\D\cap\o_{\L\setminus\D}$, $\D^c:=\Z^d\setminus\D$ etc.

 Further consider two types of translation-invariant Markovian dynamics on $\{1,\dots,q\}^{\Z^d}$: \begin{enumerate} \item Discrete-time Markov Processes (DMP) characterized by time-homogeneous transition kernels $P(\s,\cdot)$ which are also assumed to be continuous in the first entry w.r.t the product topology. \item Interacting particle systems (IPS) characterized by time-homogeneous generators $L$ with domain $D(L)$ and its associated Markovian semigroup $(P^L_t)_{t\geq0}$. \end{enumerate} Standard examples of DMP are the so-called (strict) \textit{probabilistic cellular automata} (PCA) characterized by the fact, that the transition kernels factorize, i.e. $P(\s,\eta_\L)=\prod_{i\in\L}P_i(\s,\eta_i)$, see \cite{DaLoRo02}.
 Also more general \textit{PCA with exponentially localized update kernel} can be considered, see for example \cite{JaKu14b,Ku84}.
-For the IPS we adopt the exposition given in \cite{Li85}, most importantly we assume the single-site jump-intensity to be bounded, i.e. with $c_\D:=\sup_{\eta}c_\D(\eta,\{1,\dots,q\}^\D)$, $\D\subset\Z^d$ we assume $\sum_{\D\ni0}c_\D<\infty$.
+For the IPS we adopt the exposition given in \cite{Li85} Chapter I: In all generality we let the generator $L$ be given via jump-measures $c_\D(\eta,d\xi_\D)$ in finite volumes $\D\subset\Z^d$, continuous in the starting configurations $\eta\in\{1,\dots,q\}^{\Z^d}$